-Myers said he graduated from UCLA and UC Irvine’s Paul Merage School of Business with an MBA.
+Myers said he attended UCLA and UC Irvine’s Paul Merage School of Business where he graduated with an MBA.
 At UCI, Myers was also a teaching assistant for a microeconomics course, and served as a mentor.

 Myers also had various professional roles at several UC campuses, including UC Riverside.

 “I have a passion for the mission of the UC system and the California public education charter in general,” Myers said.
 The UC system improves the lives of people in California and around the world through world-class educational opportunities, groundbreaking research, and top-rated health care and agricultural expertise.

 March 2019 data reported that the UC system includes more than 238,000 students and around 190,000 faculty and staff, with over 1.7 million alumni living and working around the world.

 “I find it very satisfying to have the opportunity to make a difference [at UCPath Center] in improving UC’s systems.
 Perhaps we can provide a model for other institutions to follow,” Myers continued.